-A licence comes into force on the day it is granted and is valid for a maximum five year period, from the date it comes into force, although the Council have discretion to issue it for a shorter period if appropriate to do so.
+A licence is valid for a maximum five year period, from the date it comes into force, although the Council have discretion to issue it for a shorter period if appropriate to do so.

 A licence remains in force, unless it expires or is revoked even if the property ceases to be licensable and/or the property is sold to another person.